 roads of Mobile.
 As opposed to being in the middle-of-nowhere where I could focus on my pace, the

-riding was tougher than usual.
-Usually there wasn't a shoulder, and I had to stop at about 15 traffic lights.
+riding was tougher.
+Usually there wasn't a shoulder in the city, and I had to stop at about 15 traffic lights.

 There was also a train that stopped me.
 Watch this below, as it's one of my favorites.
 The video comes alive